Arc8ne/My-First-Operating-System/notes.md

 H: Head number
 S: Sector number

-## Discarded workings
-LBA: 512

-CHS:
-- Cylinder number = LBA / (Sectors per track * 2) = 512 / (18 * 2) = 14 (0xE)
-- Head number = (LBA % (Sectors per track * 2)) / Sectors per track = (512 % (18 * 2)) / 18 = 0 (0x0)
-- Sector number = LBA % Sectors per track + 1 = 512 % 18 + 1 = 9 (0x9)

-`int 0x13` parameters:
+### `int 0x13` parameters:
 - AH: 2
+- AL: <Number of sectors to load>
-- AL: <To be directly specified via a constant defined when invoking `nasm`>
+  - To be directly specified via a constant defined when invoking `nasm`.
   - Note: A constant is used to optimize away calculations that could be done at compile-time instead of run-time, reducing the size of the bootloader binary and the number of instructions in the bootloader.
+- CH: <Cylinder number>
-- CH: <Cylinder number that needs to be calculated at run-time since the number of sectors per track (part of the drive geometry information) can only be known at run-time>
+  - Needs to be calculated at run-time since the number of sectors per track (part of the drive geometry information) can only be known at run-time.
+- CL: <Sector number>
-- CL: <Sector number that needs to be calculated at run-time since the number of sectors per track can only be known at run-time>
+  - Needs to be calculated at run-time since the number of sectors per track can only be known at run-time.
+- DH: <Head number>
-- DH: <Head number that needs to be calculated at run-time since the number of sectors per track can only be known at run-time>
+  - Needs to be calculated at run-time since this value can only be known at run-time.
+- DL: 0x0
-- DL: 0x0 (Might need to be evaluated at run-time as well though it is not needed now)
+  - Might need to be evaluated at run-time as well though it is not needed now.
 - ES: 0
 - BX: 0x7E00

+### Formulas and workings for deriving the offset in the VGA text buffer to the next line
+Current VGA text buffer offset = 0
+Current row number = Current VGA text buffer offset % (Number of bytes per row - 1) = 0 % (160 -1) = 0 % 159 = 0
+Next row number = Current row number + 1 = 0 + 1 = 1
+Offset to start of next line in VGA text buffer = Next row number * Number of bytes per row = 1 * 160 = 160

+###
+To prevent weird behavior involving memory offsets/addresses being off by a couple of bytes causing other strange issues like global variables not being initialized to their specified values and C-style strings starting a few bytes after where they actually start from, ensure that the memory address at which the kernel is loaded at is divisible by 16 (i.e. aligned to 16 bytes).